kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 * What about workflow engines (WDL, Cromwell)?
 Are we reinventing the wheel here?
 * Can new EE2 endpoints speed up or reduce the complexity of any of these steps?

-### Notes about DAG
+### Notes about DAG in ee2 Endpoints
 ```
-Your dag would
-need to have (at least) a first job followed by a SUBDAG EXTERNAL.
+Your dag would need to have (at least) a first job followed by a SUBDAG EXTERNAL.
 Somewhere in the first job you'd generate a new dag workflow that
 defines the N clusters followed by the N+1 job, which runs in the
 subdag.